droefs/HLISA/README.md

 ## Usage

+See the [API description](https://github.com/droefs/HLISA/blob/master/docs/api.md) for all functions.
 The HLISA_ActionChains can be used just like the Selenium ActionChains object.
 It is however not possible to use standard Selenium interaction methods before using HLISA in a single session.
 This means that executing a Selenium ActionChain before executing an HLISA_ActionChain is not possible.
 Similarly, calling interaction on Elements (`element.click()`) can not be used before executing HLISA_ActionChains.
 Using Selenium actions to perform web page interaction before using HLISA in a single session can result in unexpected behavior.

 ### Usage example